-This paper reports on an investigation of factors influencing access to public libraries for children with disabilities and their families from the perspective of the public librarian.
+This paper reports an investigation, from the perspective of public libraries, of the factors that influence access to public libraries for children with disabilities.
 This could be a valuable reference for any library or children’s department looking to form its accessibility policy or guidelines.

 - The literature and research collected by this article determined that there are still barriers in libraries for children with disabilities and their families.
 To create an inclusive library experience for children with disabilities, libraries need to focus on the following: